Sebastian County Seat of Justice

 The permanent seat of justice in Sebastian County, created in 1851 was located on a site to which was given the name of Greenwood.
 In 1861 another court house was erected at Ft.
 Smith and since then the county has maintained two seats of justice.
 The county was named for William K. Sebastian, a United States Senator 1849-1861.

 Erected 1936 by Arkansas Centennial Commission and Arkansas History Commission.
-(Marker Number A14.)
+(Marker Number A-4.)

 Marker series.
 This marker is included in the Arkansas Centennial Commission marker series.

 Location.
 35° 23.157′ N, 94° 25.582′ W. Marker is in Fort Smith, Arkansas, in Sebastian County.
 Marker is on 6th Street (State Highway 255) south of Rogers Avenue, on the left when traveling south.
-Click for map.
 Marker is on the county courthouse grounds.
+Touch for map.
 Marker is at or near this postal address: 35 South 6th Street, Fort Smith AR 72901, United States of America.
+Touch for directions.

 Also see . . .